JulioBotelho/BasicsTorrent/README.md

  All selected torrents has Nome starting with query Words

- There are some constantsexposed to make possible dinamic fixing in case of engine changes.
+ There are some constants exposed to make possible dinamic fixing in case of engine changes.

         Constants.KatBase = "https://katcr.co";
         Constants.KatMask = "{0}/katsearch/page/1/{1}";